kubernetes-sigs/azurefile-csi-driver/deploy/example/disk/README.md

 ## Azure File CSI Driver VHD disk feature
+### **WARNING**: The feature code for this functionality will be removed in the near future as it has been deprecated.
+For disk storage solutions, it is recommended to use the Azure Disk CSI driver.

 Attach Azure disks in < 1 second.
 Attach as many as you want.
 VHD disk(based on azure file) feature could mount Azure disks as Linux **block device** directly on VMs without dependency on the host.

 ### Feature Status: Beta